The City of Canning contains a diverse range of flora throughout its bushland, wetland and riverbank environments.

-The Tuart is one of the largest trees of the Perth coastal plain, growing up to 40 m in height.
+Growing up to 40 metres in height, the Tuart is one of the largest trees located on the Perth coastal plain.
 It has rough bark and glossy, light green leaves.
-Parrots and other fauna use the tree hollows for nesting and the tree attracts insects and lizards.
-The Baudin's Black Cockatoo chews into the branchlets with its strong beak and eats the grubs.
+Parrots and other fauna use the tree hollows for nesting while insects and lizards are also attracted.
 White flowers appear in mid-summer to mid-autumn.
-Its club headed' fruit look like ice-cream cones and the mature 'gum nut' is bell-shaped.
+Its club headed fruit looks like ice-cream cones and the mature gum nut is bell-shaped.

 Flooded Gum (Eucalyptus rudis)

-The Flooded Gum is a graceful tree, common near lakes and swamps.
-Its trunk and lower branches have flaky, rough bark, while its upper branches are smooth.
-The blue-green leaves are long and slender, the flowers are cream and the small fruit is hemispherical.
-This tree is one of the most ecologically important trees in the Perth metropolitan region.
-It attracts many insects and is used by water birds for roosting, nesting and feeding.
+Found near lakes and swamps, the Flooded Gum is a graceful tree.
+With flaky, rough bark, the tree has smooth branches and long, slender blue-green leaves.
+As one of the most ecologically important trees in the Perth metropolitan region, the Flooded Gum attracts many insects and is used by water birds for roosting, nesting and feeding.

 Grass Tree (Xanthorrhoea preissii)

-Grass trees are long-lived tree-like shrubs that can grow to 5 m tall.
-They bear long spike inflorescences from June to December.
-A grass tree can survive multiple bushfires in its lifetime by resprouting from the top of its trunk.
-Grass trees grow on average one centimetre per year, meaning a grass tree with a trunk 1 m tall is likely to be nearly 100 years old!
+Grass Trees are long-lived tree-like shrubs that can grow up to five metres tall.
+They bear long spike inflorescences from June to December and can survive multiple bushfires by resprouting from the top of their trunks.
+On average, Grass Trees grow one centimetre per year, meaning a grass tree with a trunk one metre tall is likely to be nearly 100 years old.

 Common Woollybush (Adenanthos cygnorum)

 Zamias are known as cycads which are characterised by a short woody trunk with a crown of large, hard and evergreen leaves.
-Zamias make an excellent local alternative to exotic Girdsnest palms in suburban gardens.
-Zamias are dioecious meaning that plants are either male or female, differentiated by the production of male or female cones.
+Dioecious, Zamias are either male or female, differentiated by the production of male or female cones.

 Red Ink Sundew (Drosera erythrorhiza)

-Red Ink Sundews are flat 'carnivorous' plants with a glittery appearance that die back to underground tubers during summer.
-Red Ink Sundews acquire nutrients by trapping live prey such as insects using their sticky leaf glands and closable leaf blades.
-This nutrient acquisition strategy enables Red Ink Sundews to survive in soils with low nutrient concentrations like those of the Swan Coastal Plain.
+Red Ink Sundews are flat carnivorous plants with a glittery appearance.
+The plants acquire nutrients by trapping live prey such as insects using their sticky leaf glands and closable leaf blades.
+This nutrient acquisition strategy enables them to survive in soils with low nutrient concentrations like those of the Swan Coastal Plain.

 Native Wisteria (Hardenbergia comptoniana)

-Native Wisteria is a beautiful native climber that produces bright purple or white flowers during winter.
-This species prefers to grow in sandy soils, perfect for many areas within the City.
-Native Wisteria can be grown in a sunny position next to a trellis or fence.
+Native Wisteria is a beautiful native climber producing bright purple or white flowers during winter.
+This species prefers to grow in sandy soils, perfect for many areas within the City of Canning.
+Native Wisteria can be grown in a sunny position next to a trellis or on a fence.